Oscar Garden: Early life

 Garden was born in Tongue, Sutherlandshire, Scotland on 21 August 1903.
 He was the second son and fourth child to Robert Garden and Rebecca (née Ward).
 His father was a businessman who originated from Orkney, whilst his mother was a Salvationist from the Isle of Man.

 Following the break-up of his parents' marriage, Garden, together with his mother, moved to Manchester and then to the Isle of Man, where he attended Douglas High School for Boys, whilst his father and two of his sisters emigrated to New Zealand.

 In 1920 Garden joined his father in New Zealand where he found employment with his father's business in Timaru.

 Garden moved to Australia in 1928 where he became a garage proprietor in Sydney, New South Wales, before returning to England in 1930.
 Garden obtained his pilot's licence at the Norwich Flying School with the intention of returning to Australia by way of flight.

 Aviation

 On 16 October 1930, Garden embarked on a flight from Croydon Aerodrome, London, to Wyndham Aerodrome in Western Australia.
-Before the 18-day flight in a second-hand De Havilland Gypsy Moth, he had only 40 hours' solo flying experience.
+Before the 18-day flight in a second-hand De Havilland Gipsy Moth, he had only 40 hours' solo flying experience.
 He flew in concert with Mrs Victor Bruce from Jask, Iran, to Rangoon, Burma, part of her record-setting air-sea circumnavigation.

 In February 1931, Garden became the first to land a plane on Stewart Island.
 The landing was recreated 90 years later, in February 2021, using a Tiger Moth.